cbovar/ConvNetSharp/README.md

 - Easier to create new layers and to experiment
 - Auto differentiation of the graph
 - Any loss function.
 Loss is distinct from layers.
 - Easier memory management: Ops know what to allocate for result or temporary objects.
-Release when graph is disposed
+Released when graph is disposed
 - We can still keep ConvNetSharp/JS layers: layers will just extend the computation graph.
-Most users can use layers only but
+Most users can only use layers.
+Advanced users can use lower level Ops.
 - Looks familiar for people who already know TensorFlow

 ## Tools